 Crayfish are generally omnivores, eating a wide variety of plant and animal materials.
 This large species does not hesitate to capture and consume other crayfish if the opportunity arises.

-Like other Orconectes species in the Ozarks, most males of the long-pincered crayfish molt in late summer, and go into their reproductive phase.
+Like other Faxonius species in the Ozarks, most males of the long-pincered crayfish molt in late summer and then go into their reproductive phase.
 Most breeding occurs in fall and early winter.
 Females carry eggs in early April and carry young in early to mid-May.
 This species becomes sexually mature during the second year of life, and the lifespan is probably three or more years.
 They grow more rapidly in ponds than in streams.

 Crayfish commonly serve as fish bait, and many people eat crayfish, too.
 This species is captured for human consumption in Table Rock Lake.
 Because of its rapid growth in ponds and large size, the longpincered crayfish may be of potential value in aquaculture.